UAS Space Review

 The table below provides a high-level indication of the proposed location of individual UAS teams in the long term.
 Please note that this list is subject to more detailed planning, and more detailed information will be provided as the project develops.

-• VC and Registrar's Office
+• VC and Registrar's Offices

 • PVCs and their offices

-• Development Office
+• Development Office and Alumni Engagement

 • Public Affairs Directorate